aekiss/HCP-Data-CFD-2023/README.md

 ## NCI Account

+You *must* have an NCI account.
+If you do not have an NCI account, follow the NCI [instructions to create one](https://opus.nci.org.au/display/Help/Setting+up+your+NCI+Account).

+## NCI Projects

-You *must* have an NCI account linked to a project with remaining compute allocation.
-This tutorial will require submitting a job to the NCI batch queuing system.
+This tutorial will require submitting a job to the NCI batch queuing system, so you need to be a member of a project that has a compute allocation.
 Without remaining compute allocation your submitted job will never run.

-If you aren't sure which project to use, ask your supervisor, colleagues or relevant local IT support.

-If you do not have an NCI account follow the NCI [instructions to create one](https://opus.nci.org.au/display/Help/Setting+up+your+NCI+Account).

-## NCI Projects
+Project `nf47` has been set up for this purpose - please check that you are a member at https://my.nci.org.au/mancini.

-To access the data you need to complete the tutorial you should make sure you are also a member of the following projects at NCI:
+To access the data and COSIMA Cookbook you will need to **fill in the form emailed by Meiyun, before 5pm AEDT 4th Nov**.
+This will give you membership of projects `hh5`, `ik11` and `cj50`.
+Please _don't_ request membership of these projects directly through Mancini.

-* `hh5`
-* `ik11`
-* `cj50`

-You can see the projects you are a member of at https://my.nci.org.au/mancini.

 ## Get Notebooks